-Cleaning and Polishing is mainly concerned with preventive dental health and treating gum disease – showing you correct home care and helping to keep your teeth and gums healthy.
-Preventing and treat gum disease including professionally cleaning your teeth.
+Cleaning and Polishing are mainly concerned with preventive dental health and treating gum disease – showing you correct home care and helping to keep your teeth and gums healthy.
+Preventing and treating gum disease including professionally cleaning your teeth.
 This is usually called ‘scaling and polishing’.
 However, perhaps their most important role is showing you the best way to keep your teeth free of plaque.
 Plaque is a sticky coating that forms constantly on your teeth.
 If it is not brushed away properly, this hardens to form tartar which you cannot remove yourself.
 We also give advice on diet and preventing dental decay.
-The Dentist works alongside with you to give you care that is tailored to your needs.
+The Dentist works alongside you to give you care that is tailored to your needs.

 Gum disease is the swelling, soreness or infection of the tissues supporting the teeth.
 There are two main types of gum disease: ‘gingivitis’ and ‘periodontal disease’.

 Gingivitis means inflammation of the gums.
 This is when the gums around the teeth become very red and swollen.
 Often the swollen gums bleed when you brush them.

 Long-standing gingivitis can turn into periodontal disease.
 There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
 As the disease gets worse the bone fixing the teeth to the jaw is lost, making the teeth lose.
 If this is not treated, the teeth may eventually fall out.